rufousJr/warpwoofwimble/content/pages/Have One On Me/one/goodintentionspavingcompany.md

 	> but I'm sold.
 	> I am at home on that range.

-More tenuously, these later lines could be meant to evoke the country standard, "Home on the Range".
+These later lines could be meant to evoke the country standard, "Home on the Range".
 Its status as a 'cowboy song' gives lends a resonance to the phrase "dead or alive" heard earlier in the song, and often seen on the stereotypical Wild West bounty notice.
+Newsom manages here to evoke three distinct meanings of 'range': the limits between which something varies; a large area of open land for grazing or hunting; and a large cooking stove with several burners or hotplates (OED).

 ## Show business ##